CS171/Homework_instructions/week-02/lab/Lab.md

 You have now completed the activities of Lab 1 and should have a basic understanding of HTML, CSS, and how you can style your webpage based on CSS selectors and libraries like Bootstrap.
 This knowledge will enable you to complete Homework 1!

-If you are done early, please help others around your table.
-If your entire table is done, feel free to get started on the homework.

 Please submit your completed lab 1 together with your homework submission on Canvas.

+If you have worked on the lab with a pair partner, please specify your partner's name as a comment at the top of your html file.

 *See you next week!*